IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Blood_Meridian" target="_blank">Blood Meridian</a>

+>“The Muslim community was not wealthy enough to stockpile animal skins for decades, and to produce a complete Mushaf, or copy, of the Holy Qur’an required a great many of them.
+The carbon dating evidence, then, indicates that Birmingham's Cadbury Research Library is home to [some precious survivors](https://en.wikipedia.org/wiki/Birmingham_Quran_manuscript){:target="_blank"} that – in view of the Suras included – would once have been at the centre of a Mushaf from that period.
+And it seems to leave open the possibility that the Uthmanic redaction took place earlier than had been thought – or even, conceivably, that these folios predate that process.
+In any case, this – along with the sheer beauty of the content and the surprisingly clear Hijazi script – is news to rejoice Muslim hearts.”

+― <a href="https://themaydan.com/bio/muhammad-isa-waley/" target="_blank">Muhammad Isa Waley</a>

 >“If atheism is a "religion",...<br>
 then Not Collecting Stamps is a "hobby".<br>
 If atheism is a "religion", ...<br>